 Upon receipt of a PROSE DIRECT LINK ESTABLISHMENT REQUEST message, if the target UE accepts this request, the target UE shall uniquely assign a PC5 link identifier, create a 5G ProSe direct link context.

-If the PROSE DIRECT LINK ESTABLISHMENT REQUEST message is not used for 5G ProSe direct communication between the remote UE and the UE-to-network relay UE, the target UE assigns a layer-2 ID for this 5G ProSe direct link.
-The newly assigned layer-2 ID replaces the target layer-2 ID as received on the PROSE DIRECT LINK ESTABLISHMENT REQUEST message.
-Then the target UE shall store this assigned layer-2 ID and the source layer-2 ID used in the transport of this message provided by the lower layers in the 5G ProSe direct link context.

 The target UE may initiate 5G ProSe direct link authentication procedure as specified in clause 7.2.12 and shall initiate 5G ProSe direct link security mode control procedure as specified in clause 7.2.10.

-NOTE 1: It is possible for the target UE to reuse the target UE's layer-2 ID used in the transport of the PROSE DIRECT LINK ESTABLISHMENT REQUEST message provided by the lower layers in case that the target UE's layer-2 ID has been used in previous 5G ProSe direct link with the same peer.
+The target UE shall set the source layer-2 ID and the destination layer-2 ID as specified in clause 7.2.12 and clause 7.2.10, and store the corresponding source layer-2 ID for unicast communication and the destination layer-2 ID for unicast communication in the 5G ProSe direct link context.

 If:

 a) the target user info IE is included in the PROSE DIRECT LINK ESTABLISHMENT REQUEST message and this IE includes the target UE's application layer ID; or